code-423n4/2023-01-timeswap-findings/data/SaeedAlipoor01988-G.md

 and pass position directly from the transferFeesFrom to updateFeesPositions! to prevent reading from storage again!
 When we have value.

-and pass _timeswapV2LiquidityTokenPositions[id] to the updateFeesPositions, from the collect function.
+and compute and pass timeswapV2LiquidityTokenPosition to the updateFeesPositions, from the collect function.

-_updateFeesPositions(msg.sender, address(0), _timeswapV2LiquidityTokenPositions[id]);

-or compute timeswapV2LiquidityTokenPosition and pass it.

         TimeswapV2LiquidityTokenPosition memory timeswapV2LiquidityTokenPosition = TimeswapV2LiquidityTokenPosition({
             token0: param.token0,